mattermost/mattermost/doc/install/Configuration-Settings.md

 #### Notifications

 ```"SendEmailNotifications": false```
 "true": Enables sending of email notifications. “false”: Disables email notifications for developers who may want to skip email setup for faster development.
+Setting this to true removes the **Preview Mode: Email notifications have not been configured** banner (requires logging out and logging back in after setting is changed)

 ```"RequireEmailVerification": false```
 "true": Require email verification after account creation prior to allowing login; “false”: Users do not need to verify their email address prior to login.
 Developers may set this field to false so skip sending verification emails for faster development.

 ```"FeedbackName": ""```
 Name displayed on email account used when sending notification emails from Mattermost system.